I Love This Bar: Year-end charts

+Certifications

 Covers

 In 2006, this song was covered by Sammy Hagar for his album Livin' It Up!.

 "I Love NASCAR"

 On his 2004 album Bipolar and Proud, country music parodist Cledus T. Judd recorded a parody titled "I Love NASCAR".
 This parody peaked at number 48 on the Billboard Hot Country Singles & Tracks charts.
 Although the song featured a guest vocal from Keith, he did not receive chart credit for it.